 The representatives of the risk assessment team are responsible for providing process information, making assessment decisions, and delivering a level of awareness needed to implement those decisions.
 As noted earlier, the method shall be performed by a diverse, cross-functional team that includes representatives from groups that can provide useful knowledge and process information.
-For aseptic processing, these groups may include manufacturing, the quality units, microbiology, engineering, process development, technical operations and support, laboratory units, and validation.
+For aseptic processing, these groups may include manufacturing, the quality units, microbiology, engineering, process development, technical operations and support, and validation.
 Experts with knowledge of new technologies / innovation are important team members when using the method for new processes/facilities.
 Because the objective is to assess the ability of the aseptic process to prevent microbiological contamination of product, the inclusion of microbiologists or representatives with applied microbiology knowledge is essential.

-412 6.2 Initiate the QRM Method for the Aseptic Processes
+6.2 Initiate the QRM Method for the Aseptic Processes

-413 6.2.1 Define the aseptic process: Create a visual map of the process.
+Define the aseptic process: Create a visual map of the process.

 To ensure alignment with the intent of the risk assessment and to align the participants on the process under assessment, the risk assessment team must develop an understanding of the current process.
-This can be achieved by creating process flow diagrams/process maps or visual maps to identify the current boundaries and elements of the Aseptic Process.
+This can be achieved by creating Process Flow Diagrams/Process Maps or Visual Maps to identify the current boundaries and elements of the Aseptic Process.
 Visual mapping is a technique used for displaying complex information as a visual aid.
 It is a graphical organization and presentation of information.
-Types of visual maps include Mind maps, Concept maps, Conceptual diagrams, Visual metaphors, etc. [24]
+Types of visual maps include Mind maps, Concept maps, Conceptual diagrams, and Visual metaphors, etc.

-420 421 A visual map(s) of the manufacturing process or a process flow diagram will offer the team a perspective on the 422 process pathways, aid in identifying the potential for contamination and its current control mechanisms and 423 contribute to a common understanding of the flow of operations.
-At the end of this step, the visual map(s) shall 424 be reviewed, and its accuracy confirmed, by SMEs who have an in-depth knowledge of the process.
+419 A visual map(s) of the manufacturing process or a process flow diagram will offer the team a perspective on the 420 process pathways, aid in identifying the potential for contamination and its current control mechanisms and 421 generate a common understanding of the flow of operations.
+At the end of this step, the visual map(s) shall be 422 reviewed, and the accuracy confirmed, by SMEs who have an in-depth knowledge of the process.

-425 A team facilitator is strongly recommended throughout the risk assessment process, for example to aid in the 426 identification of contamination sources, and to assess and determine the relative strength and value of control 427 and detection measures.
-To aid in minimizing bias introduced to the risk assessment, it is recommended that 428 the facilitator be knowledgeable about the processes under assessment and not a subject matter expert or 429 stakeholder in the process under review.
+423 A team facilitator is strongly recommended throughout the risk assessment process, for example to aid in the 424 identification of contamination sources, and to assess and determine the relative strength and value of control 425 and detection measures.

-430 The risk assessment team must be familiar with the process framework and have an opportunity to physically 431 walk down (Gemba walk) the facility and witness the process.
-For a new process/facility, this can be a virtual Gemba where the process is captured, and the contamination control systems are included.
-The use of previous 432 433 experience, vendor information (drawings, pictures, risk assessments), equipment user requirement 434 specifications (URS's), and /or industry examples can be sources of information that can support the virtual 435 Gemba.
-This will help to strengthen the connection between the intent of the activities with the actual 436 layout/flow of processes.
-A process walkdown will also enable the team to be aligned on the current design and/or implementation state and, as a result, develop a list of assumptions that are relevant for the assessment.
-437 438 The intent of the walkdown is to observe the activities while they are occurring and to have a reference of the 439 current state.
+426 The risk assessment team must be familiar with the process framework and have an opportunity to physically 427 walk down (Gemba walk) the facility and witness the process.
+For a new process/facility, this can be a virtual 428 Gemba where the process is captured, and the contamination control systems are included.
+The use of previous 429 experience, vendor information (drawings, pictures, risk assessments), equipment user requirement

+430 specifications (URS's), industry examples can be sources of information that can support the virtual Gemba.
+431 This will help to strengthen the connection between the intent of the activities with the actual layout/flow of

+432 processes.
+A process walkdown will also enable the team to be aligned on the current design and/or

+433 implementation state and, as a result, develop a list of assumptions that are relevant for the assessment.
+The

+- intent of the walkdown is to observe the activities while they are occurring and to have a reference of the current - 435 state

-440 6.2.2 Define risk assessment scope, objective, boundaries, and assumptions.
+436 6.2.2 Define risk assessment scope, objective, boundaries, and assumptions.